cemvarol/AZ-303-Labs/Lab-05/Lab-05.md

 #### Task 1: Create an Azure Storage file share

-1. In the browser window on the remote server, navigate back to the **container01** blade.
+1. In the browser window on the remote server, navigate to the **storage account**.

 2. On the overview page select **File shares**.